JoeKennedy/fantasy/README.md

 Take a look at one of the [issues](https://github.com/JoeKennedy/fantasy/issues) filed on Github.
 If it's tagged with "help wanted", feel free to take a swipe at it!
 If you can think of another improvement and want to submit that, feel free to do that as well!
-Or, if you've found a bug, feel free tofile it.
+Or, if you've found a bug, feel free to file it.
 You know the drill.